leviverleihtflugel/leviverleihtflugel/README.md

 ## 📂 Featured Projects

 - 🐱 [Kedi Hastanesi - Veterinary DBMS](https://github.com/leviverleihtflugel/DatabaseManagmentSystems-Kedi_Hastanesi)
-  A desktop application for managing veterinary clinic data using Java and SQL.
-Includes features like patient records, appointments, and medications.
+  A desktop application for managing veterinary clinic data using PostgreSQL.
+Built with Node.js and PostgreSQL, this project aims to simplify clinical data management.

 - 📱 [RiotAppV2](https://github.com/leviverleihtflugel/riotappv2)
   A mobile application built with Flutter that displays League of Legends player stats by integrating Riot Games API.